day8/re-com/README.md

 Reagent comes bundled with a matching version of ReactJS, so you don't need to include it explicitly.

+## MVC

+If you decide to use re-com, consider also using [re-frame](https://github.com/Day8/re-frame) (an MVC-ish framework).

+Although both `re-frame` and `re-com` can be used independently of each other, they dovetail well.

 ## The Missing Components